Kadlexious/patc-spark/README.md

 ## Software requirements for this course

-A [VirtualBox](http://www.virtualbox.org) pre-configured Linux virtual machine will be provided containing all the required software.

-However, you may prefer to install them in your computer without virtualization.
 The required software and libraries are easy to install, not too invasive, and may work in Windows/Mac/Linux without major problems.
 Following are listed the software requirements if you plan to follow the Scala/Java or Python version: